MayishaFarzana/Comparing-Structural-Coverage-Tools/README.md

 # Comparing-Structural-Coverage-Tools

-Introduction:
+Introduction: <br>
-• Analyzed each subject program with different structural coverage tools and compared them differently
+• Analyzed each subject program with different structural coverage tools and compared them differently<br>
-• Executed each subject program with the test suite and measured the structural coverage
+• Executed each subject program with the test suite and measured the structural coverage <br>
-• Gathered all the data using the tools, obtained the various coverage reports for each subject programme and compared and explained their quantitative and qualitative differences.
+• Gathered all the data using the tools, obtained the various coverage reports for each subject programme and compared and explained their quantitative and qualitative differences <br>
-• Explained why the coverage reports differ for each subject program when changing coverage tools and the understanding of each coverage.
+• Explained why the coverage reports differ for each subject program when changing coverage tools and the understanding of each coverage <br>
 Programming Language: Java

 Coverage Tools: